ChibiOS/ChibiOS/demos/ADI/RT-ADUCM360-ADICUP360/readme.txt

 ** The Demo **

-The demo flashes the two on-board LEDs using a thread.
+The demo flashes the two on-board LEDs using a thread, by pressing the button located on the board (BOOT) the test procedure is activated with output on the serial port SD0 (UART0, mapped on mBED debug COM port).

+** Board setup **

+To redirect P0.1 and P0.2 to the mBED debug COM port it is required to setup the switch matrix as:
+ - S1 -> 0
+ - S2 -> 1
+ - S3 -> 1
+ - S4 -> 0

 ** Build Procedure **

 The demo has been tested by using the free Codesourcery GCC-based toolchain